nabilhassein/tictactoe/README.md

 A networked tic-tac-toe program for two human players.

-Design goal was a thin client and a fat server, but server is pretty slender as well.
+Design goal was a thin client and a fat server, but the server is pretty slender as well.
 (Ask me about the picture I drew to design the program!)
 Style and architecture are in progress.
 Currently, the user interface is not very friendly.

 Simply run

 > runhaskell client.hs

 with no arguments, and you will join the next available game.
-There is no message while you wait.
-If you get tired of waiting, you can open a second terminal window to confirm that the program works.
+The first player to connect will play X and go first.
+There is no message while you wait for a second player to connect.
+If you get tired of waiting, you can open a second terminal window and run the same command again to play against yourself.

-There is no option to select your opponent.
+There is no option to manually select your opponent.

 # Usage